tobyfey/docassemble-lel/README.md

 Is there a way to do this automatically based on field names?
 Would we have to do the factobjectlist attributes seperately?

 FIELDS TO ADD
-- .pleadingsection - The choices should be 'Answer' or 'Defense' to indicate whether the legalobject should be added to the answerset or defensesset - (most of the first-level children of a legal object will likely be in the Answer section, and everything else will be in the Defenses section
-	- The .pleadingsection will likely have to be filled out.
-Should I put in a default if it isn't completed in the AirTable?
--

 FIELDS TO REMOVE
 - .name?